softashell/lewdbot/README.md

 # lewdbot
 Awful steam bot written in Go

-Save and edit as config.json in $PWD
+To set up login details and owner: save and edit this as config.json in $PWD
 ```JSON
 {
   "username": "",